 Welcome to the Intercultural Training, Learning and Development Website

-With the goal of promoting inclusion, equity and intercultural learning in all aspects of university life, the Inclusion and Equity Division is committed to providing quality and informative learning and development offerings for faculty, staff and students that will enhance intercultural competencies while exploring and engaging insights related to living and working in a multicultural university community.
+With the goal of promoting inclusion, equity and intercultural learning in all aspects of university life, the Division of Inclusion and Equity is committed to providing quality and informative learning and development offerings for faculty, staff and students that will enhance intercultural competencies while exploring and engaging insights related to living and working in a multicultural university community.

 This webpage shares information on intercultural training workshops and other learning and development opportunities offered by the University that faculty, staff and students may take advantage of to support professional/personal development and enrich cultural competencies in a racism-free environment.
 For more information regarding Intercultural Training, Learning and Development at Grand Valley State University, please don't hesitate to contact our office with your ideas and questions.